 - Line a rimmed baking sheet with foil for easy cleanup.
 Fit the baking sheet with a metal rack.
 Grease the rack.

 - Place the steak on the rack.
-Insert the probe of a meat thermometer (I got mine on Amazon) into the steak.
-Bake the steak until it reaches an internal temperature of 110 degrees F. For me, with a fridge-temperature, 1 1/2 inch thick steak, this usually takes about 20 minutes.
+Insert the probe of a meat thermometer into the steak.
+Bake the steak until it reaches an internal temperature of 110°F. For me, a fridge-temperature, 1 ½-inch thick steak usually takes about 20 minutes.

 - Remove the steak from the oven.
-Transfer to a plate, loosely cover with foil and allow to rest for 10 minutes.
+Transfer it to a plate, loosely cover it with foil, and allow it to rest for 10 minutes.